 Sendfox is a software platform that allows users to create, send, and track email marketing campaigns.
 It provides a range of features including email templates, automation, segmentation, and analytics.
 Sendfox is designed for businesses of all sizes and can be used to promote products and services, grow customer relationships, and increase conversions.

 There’s a free version of SendFox which allows sending newsletters to 1000 contacts with SendFox-branded emails and no automations.
 The Lifetime Plan costs just one payment of $49 (not recurring) and allows up to 5000 members, reduced SendFox branding and unlimited automations.
 This could be the cheapest of all Substack competitors.

-SendFox's pricing model
+What is SendFox's pricing model?

 The Sendfox free plan allows for unlimited sending to up to 1,000 members but emails have SendFox branding.
 The Lifetime Plan costs just $49 for a single payment - that’s currently down from $480 – and allows up to 5,000 members and improved deliverability.

 Beehiiv is a platform for writing, monetizing, and distributing newsletters.
 Beehiiv's founder Tyler Denk believes that while social media may have been where writers and creators established their names, email remains the most lucrative channel for audience building.
 The network powers over 7,500 active newsletters.

 Beehiiv's biggest product plans seem to be in the area of advertising, building a programmatic ad network for newsletters.
 They're working on matching brands and advertisers to newsletter topics and offering a widening array of formats to insert ads natively.